 However, it’s important to only ever shop on websites you trust.
 As shopping often means entering your credit card details, it’s better to be safe than sorry when spending time online.

 Keep an eye out for the lock symbol in the URL bar.
 When you see this symbol, it means your internet connection with that site is encrypted.
 This means your information on the site cannot be read by anyone but that website, and is a good indicator of safety.

-If you have been scammed, or think you might have been, you can contact New Zealand’s independent online safety organisation, Netsafe.
-You can report scams here, or freephone 0508 638 723 (from within NZ only).
+If you’ve been scammed, or think you might have been, you can contact New Zealand’s independent online safety organisation, Netsafe.
+You can report scams here, or call 0508 638 723 (from within New Zealand only).

-In some cases, your bank may be able to save some or all of the money that has been scammed from you, especially if you act quickly.
-So do not be afraid to take action and report problems straight away.
+In some cases, your bank may be able to save some or all of the money that’s been scammed from you (especially if you act quickly), so don’t be afraid to take action and report problems straight away.

 31 Jul 2020